 Students who are enrolled in an LLM degree program cannot audit courses.
 SJD students and students who are not pursuing a degree may audit courses.
 Attorneys may enroll in a course as auditors on a space available basis.
 Subject to the approval of the Program Director, a limited number of non-degree candidates who are not attorneys may audit certain tax and trust and estate courses.
 Auditing is always subject to the approval of the instructor for the course.
 Courses taken in an audit status may not be applied to an LLM program.
-Auditing students do not take the final examination or receive a grade for the course.
 Auditors may be required to participate in class discussions, but they may not take the final exam and they receive no grade or academic credit for the course.
 Auditors are subject to the School of Law's Standards of Student Conduct.
 SJD and non-matriculated students may change to audit status by submission of a Registration Request form until the last day of instruction for the term.
 Once the status of a course has been changed to audit, it may not be revoked.